vkarpov15/temporal-ecommerce-ts/README.md

 2. Run `npm install` to install dependencies.
 3. Run `npm run build` to compile the project.
 4. Run `npm run worker` to start the worker.
 Leave the worker process running.
-5. Run `npm run schedule-workflow` to start the example.
-Should print out "Hello, Temporal!"